Search the Community

 LOL, I've finally made something that I thought was worth posting.
 Well, This is what I thought of I saw that the upcoming MLP episode was called What Lies Beneath.
 It seemed fitting considering how some of the some of the past episodes of them together have gone.
 It turned out better than I thought it would too.
 All I had access to at the moment was a laptop with a touch pad.
 I haven't seen the episode, so I don't know what it's really about.
 Here's what the real movie cover looks like.

 The letter that Celestia got said that at the end of the first day all unicorn magic will be gone.
-During the first day Luna even stated that raising the sun and moon have become troublesome.
+During the first day Luna even stated that "even raising the moon has become difficult".
 But after the first day when all unicorn magic should be gone the day and night continue to cycle without Celestia and Luna?
-Unless the Tree of Harmony took over for them sense Cozy Glow's "spell"? didn't seem to have an effect on the tree and knowing the tree being sentient from episode 22?
+Unless the Tree of Harmony took over for them sense Cozy Glow's "spell?" didn't seem to have an effect on the tree and knowing the tree being sentient from episode 22?
 Maybe kinda like it didn't seem to effect the "monsters" bodies in Tartarus or something, I don't know?